MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-subscription-churn.md

         - **Timestamp:** The date and time of the event identified by the primary key.
         - **Event:** The name of the event you want to use.
 For example, a field called "UserAction" in a streaming video service could have the value of "Viewed".
         - **Details:** Detailed information about the event.
 For example, a field called "ShowTitle" in a streaming video service could have the value of a video a customer watched.
+    - Suggested data characteristics:
+        - Sufficient history length: Preferred: At least 2-3 years of Subscription data or at least twice the prediction time window selected.
+        - Data should include active and inactive subscriptions for each customer. i.e., multiple entries per customer ID
+        - Minimum data requirement: At least 10 profiles in the data (the model will fail with less than 10 customers), but preferably more than 1000 unique customers, and data range history at least twice the prediction window selected.
+        - Notes:
+            - For any data added, there should not be more than 20% of missing values in the data field of the entity provided.
    > [!NOTE]
    > You'll need at least two activity records for 50% of the customers you want to calculate churn for.